Skip to content

 Bottom line

-For SNAP, TANF, Medicaid, WIC, and CAPS child care assistance, use Georgia Gateway.
+For SNAP, TANF, Medicaid, PeachCare for Kids, WIC, and CAPS child care help, use Georgia Gateway.
 For local rent, utility, food, shelter, transportation, and crisis referrals, call 211 or use Georgia 211.
-If you are in danger, call 911.
+If you are in immediate danger, call 911.
 If abuse is involved, call the Georgia DV hotline at 1-800-334-2836.

-This guide is for general information only.
+This guide is general information only.
 It is not legal, safety, medical, tax, or benefits advice.
-Program rules and funding can change, and local offices may have different wait times.
+Program rules, funding, and local wait times can change.
+Always confirm details with the official program before you apply or make decisions.

 If you need help today

-Use these first steps when the situation is urgent:
+Use these first steps when the situation is urgent.
+Ask for screening, not just a general referral.

 • Immediate danger: Call 911.